Can I Go To Rehab While On Probation?

 What To Expect From A Rehab Program

-Learning how to go to rehab while on probation is a little different because there is more pressure to get sober than there would be if a person was being sent to the treatment facility outside of the legal system.
+Learning how to go to rehab while on probation is a little different because there is more pressure to get sober than there would be if a person were being sent to the treatment facility outside of the legal system.

 If an addicted person fails a drug test, they will immediately face legal consequences.
 On top of this, regular meetings will be held over the phone between the addicted person, the treatment staff members, and the probation officer.